maitra-dipankar/astrotherm/README.md

     to watch live stream video from the camera.

- - While the live stream video is displayed on vlc or mplayer go to the terminal where you typed 'sudo thermapp'.
+ - While the live stream video is displayed on vlc or mplayer go to the terminal where you typed 'sudo astrotherm'.
    Pressing s or S will save the instantaneous frame as a FITS image.
 The name of the FITS will be the UTC time at that moment.